priyanshu-mishra01/priyanshu-mishra01/README.md

 - 👋 Hi, I’m @priyanshu-mishra01
 - 👀 I’m interested in Competative Coding
-- 🌱 I’m currently learning Machine Learing
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me www.linkedin.com/in/priyanshu-mishra-b395b5212